 Boston University Questrom School Dean to GIVE ADDRESS AT MAY Graduation CEREMONY

-Kenneth W. Freeman, Allen Questrom Professor and Dean at Boston University, is the featured speaker at the Johns Hopkins Carey Business School’s graduation ceremony, Tuesday, May 22, at the Joseph Meyerhoff Symphony Hall in Baltimore.
+Kenneth W. Freeman, Allen Questrom Professor and Dean in Management at Boston University’s Questrom School of Business, is the featured speaker at the Johns Hopkins Carey Business School’s graduation ceremony, Tuesday, May 22, at the Joseph Meyerhoff Symphony Hall in Baltimore.

 “Ken Freeman is an exemplary leader in both industry and academia.
 He has been a champion of business education throughout his career and we are proud that he will be our graduation speaker,” said Bernard T. Ferrari, dean of the Carey Business School.

 Freeman was appointed the Allen Questrom Professor and Dean of Boston University Questrom School of Business in 2010.
 A study of global business leadership conducted at the internationally renowned INSEAD business school and published in the January 2013 issue of the Harvard Business Review named him one of the 100 best-performing CEOs in the world.